-The Debenture Warrants are categorized as a Level 3 financial instrument.
+The First, Second, Third, Fourth, and Fifth Tranche of Debenture Warrants, collectively (the "Debenture Warrants") are categorized as a Level 3 financial instrument.
 The Company utilized the Monte Carlo option-pricing model to value the Debenture Warrants.

 The most subjective assumptions in such option pricing models include the implied volatility, expected term, risk-free rate and the probability of triggering the down-round provisions.